jvanasco/pyramid_sqlassist/README.md

 * this namepace is currently unused ; it houses some in-progress code for supporting table reflection

+# debugtoolbar support

+simply add `pyramid_sqlassist.debugtoolbar` to `debugtoolbar.includes` for your application.

+For example, this is a line from a `.ini` file

+	debugtoolbar.includes = pyramid_sqlassist.debugtoolbar

+The sqlassist debugtoolbar panel includes information such as:

+* the request attribute the `DbSessionsContainer` has been memoized into
+* the connections which were active for the request
+* the engine status for the active request (initialized, started, ended)
+* the engines configured for the application and available to the request

+The panel is intended to help debug issues with connections - though there should be none.

+# TODO:

+* debugtoolbar: show id information for the underlying connections and connection pool to help troubleshoot potential forking issues

 # Notes

 * PYTHONOPTIMIZE.  all logging functions are nested under `if __debug__:` statements; they can be compiled away during production